 Bitemporal Modeling is an extremely useful tool for documenting historical data.
 It allows you to recreate databases as they existed at any point in the past and see whether the records were correct — based on what you know to be true now.
 This information can not only help enterprises better understand past decisions, but it can also prevent executives from making decisions about the future on the basis of faulty data.

-So what scenarios warrant Bitemporal Data Modeling?
 Bitemporality is useful either when there is a lag in record-keeping or when records need to be revised.
-Those are the two main ways system time and valid time fall out of sync with each other.
+Those are the two main ways valid and system times fall out of sync with each other.

 Our first post in this series on bitemporality introduces some foundational concepts using an example illustrating a lag in record-keeping.
 In that example, the employee’s pay rate changed on Feb.
 15 but wasn’t recorded until March 15.
 Let’s go a step further and see what it looks like when a record needs to be amended.

 Say we find out April 1 that the employee’s new pay rate, effective Feb.
 15, was actually $250 per day, not the $211-per-day rate that we’d previously been told.
 Based on that information, we’ll add a third row to our table to correct the record:

 If we look at the data represented visually in a tree map, we can trace along the horizontal axis to get an understanding of what the record showed at any given point in system time.
 Even though the $211-per-day rate is no longer valid, it shows up in the data history, allowing us to account for any payroll mistakes that might have occurred between March 15 and April 1.

 Deutsche Bank lead engineer Anthony Coates gave a talk in 2015 called “Why Banks Care About Bi-temporality.”
 In that presentation, he identifies one of the primary incentives driving businesses and institutions to adopt Bitemporal Modeling: federal regulations.